dvkcool/stripe-charge/README.md

 Gettings last 10 transaction, in which successful transaction is indicated woth a green colour indication and failed transaction is denoted by red indication.
 Also it contains the amount and transaction id of charge.

+Also if you want to check details of failure or success just click on any transaction to see the details.
 ![last10transaction](./demo/stripe5.gif)